How I Went From Broke Poker Player at 25 to Millionaire at 31

 It’s a strange thing to think back at going broke and realize it was handedly my greatest lesson and an overarching asset in my life.
 At this time of this writing, I own 83 rental doors.
 I’ll begin by telling you how things went wrong, how I turned them right, and how I became a successful real estate investor.

 Create an account today to get BiggerPocket's best blog articles delivered to your inboxSign up for free

-The same guy who had been buying bottles of liquor at the night club was now filling ice for the bartender.
+The same guy who had been buying bottles of liquor at the night club now had to fill ice for the bartender.
 Working as a telemarketer by day and restaurant barback by night, I went back to school with two jobs to pay the bills.
 This was a profound lesson in humility, and one I’ll never forget.